dekstroza/kubernetes-dev-stack/README.md

 ## Background
 Small proof of concept for running kubernetes cluster, specifically intended for development environment.
 Can create kubernetes cluster compromised of one master and arbitrary number of minions.
 Can run on Linux, Windows or Mac.
 Vagrant box is based on Centos 7.1 with latest stable kernel 4.3.0, docker 1.8.2 using overlay storage driver, backed by xfs file system, kubernetes is at the latest version 1.1.1.
 SELinux will be set to permissive mode, and firewall will be down.
+Master and Minion(s) will be bridged by default to one of your host interfaces, so assumption is there is DHCP somwhere on your network which will give your VM ip address.
+If this is not the case, you won't be able to run it.

 **This is little demo was created for the purpose of development, and should not be used in production, as kubernetes is configured without security.**